offsoc/onionplan/docs/preamble/timeline.md

 This document is an incomplete summary of the main milestones in the history of [Onion Services][].

+For a historical overview, check [The Once and Future Onion][] article.

+[The Once and Future Onion]: https://link.springer.com/chapter/10.1007/978-3-319-66402-6_3

 ## The technology

 Year | Technology or relevant event